GaelleSehi/aedes-forecasting-socal/README.md

 ## Data Availability

-**Trap surveillance data** are provided by the San Gabriel Valley Mosquito and Vector Control District and are available upon reasonable request to the corresponding author.
+**Trap surveillance data** are provided by the West Valley Mosquito and Vector Control District and are available upon reasonable request to the corresponding author.
 Due to data sharing agreements, raw trap data are not included in this repository.